A little bit outside of the garage today but just by a few feet. We’re going to ring in the new year with a review of the RING Floodlight Camera.

 There are currently two plans available:

 - Ring Protect: $3 per month per camera or doorbell or $30/year

 - Ring Protect Plus: $10 per month for unlimited cameras and doorbells (at a single address) or $100/year

 Honestly, with all the different cloud and streaming services we subscribe to, these prices aren’t bad for peace-of-mind.
 You may disagree and that’s cool.

 If you’re already invested in the RING system or plan to install more than one RING device, then RING Floodlight Cameras are a nice addition to that ecosystem.
-They are, in our opinion, overpriced, at around $250 each, compared to similar devices.
+They are, in our opinion, great in features, compared to similar devices.